neuefische/web-exercises/sessions/backend-read/products/README.md

 ### Introduction

-TBD:

-- Run `npm run dev` and open `localhost:3000`.
+Run `npm run dev` and open `localhost:3000` on your browser.

+Have a look around:

+- there is an overview page with all products and a details page for each of them;
-  Look around: overview and details page; data comes from `lib/products.js`.
+- the data is taken from `lib/products.js`.

-You task is to refactor the app so that it fetches the data from a local MongoDB.
+Your task is to refactor the app so that it fetches the data from a local MongoDB.

 ### Read Products from Database